jsthomas/simple-ocaml-shell/README.md

 the original project description [here](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/processes-shell).

 Normally, I wouldn't post solutions to exercises from a class.
-However, that most classes will use C for this type of project, I don't think I'm creating much of an opportunity for cheating by posting an OCaml implementation.
+Since most classes will use C for this type of project, I don't think I'm creating much of an opportunity for cheating by posting an OCaml implementation.